GaneshBalaji-04/RustLogger/README.md

-#RustLogger:
+# RustLogger:
--This repository contains two components: a RustLogger Client and a RustLogger Server.
+- This repository contains two components: a RustLogger Client and a RustLogger Server.
 The client captures keystrokes and transmits them to the server, which logs them for analysis.

 ###Prerequisites
--Rust: Ensure you have Rust installed on your system.
+- Rust: Ensure you have Rust installed on your system.
-*Cargo: Comes bundled with Rust for building and managing dependencies.
+- Cargo: Comes bundled with Rust for building and managing dependencies.

 RustLogger-client/: Contains the client application.
 RustLogger-server/: Contains the server application.